Master of Arts, Option in Psychological Research

 My research examines the organization of childhood and family life in communities that do not have a long history of participation of schooling.
 In particular I examine some of the ways that families organize teaching and learning in everyday family and community life and some of the strengths associated with these forms of learning.
 My work has centered on families that have historical roots in the Americas (Mexico and Central America in particular) as well as in immigrant families.

-May Ling Halim
+May Ling Halim, Professor

 In my primary line of research I study how, across different cultural groups, children’s gender and ethnic identities develop from preschool to early elementary school.
 I also investigate what factors lead to differences in gender and ethnic identities, as well as what consequences are associated with them (e.g., intergroup gender attitudes, psychological adjustment).
 In my secondary line of research I study how forms of group-based discrimination (ethnic, gender, language) interact with one’s identity in affecting health and well-being.